Layer-One-Capital/react-shopify-app/PRODUCTION_SETUP.md

 You should run this if you have problems with accessing git.

+Then go to EC2 security groups find default ec2 group and add inbound rule for ssh and also http and https inbound for Anywhere

-5. Now you can connect with command `ssh ubuntu@1.1.1.1`
+5. Now you can connect with command `ssh ubuntu@app-stage`

 ## Setting up EC2 instance from scratch

-1. Connect to EC2 instance as root user using `ssh ubuntu@1.1.1.1`
+1. Connect to EC2 instance as root user using `ssh ubuntu@app-stage`
 2. Install software
 ```
 sudo apt-get update